openflighthpc/docs.openflighthpc.org/docs/docs/flight-solo/understand-solo/user-data.md

     !!! note
         Many of these relate to command line options that are explained in more detail in the [Flight Hunter documentation](../../flight-environment/use-flight/flight-admin-tools/hunter.md).

+### `AUTOREMOVE`

+: If set then this will set automatic removal of nodes from `hunter` and `profile` upon shutdown.
+This is especially beneficial for auto-scaling scenarios where a node shutting down usually means the resource is being destroyed and therefore tidying it from the cluster environment is required.

+    ```bash title="Example Usage"
+    AUTOREMOVE=true
+    ```